oysterpack/oysterpack-rust/oysterpack-platform/README.md

 The mission is to provide a platform to build [reactive](https://www.reactivemanifesto.org/) systems in Rust.

 ## Why Rust ?
-Because [Rust](https://www.rust-lang.org) is the best systems programming language for building production grade reactive systems.
+Because [Rust](https://www.rust-lang.org) is simply the best systems programming language for building production grade reactive systems that we can **tRust**.

 Rust's focus on **safety**, **speed**, and **concurrency** delivers the performance and control of a low-level language, but with the powerful abstractions of a high-level language.
 It's main competitive advantages are: